Fair Workplace Ordinances Designed to Regulate Scheduling

 May 2017, saw a flurry of bills in New York City, all of whom were designed to restrict the rights of employers to schedule their staff.
 Together the five bills are called the “Fair Workplace” and they were signed into law by Mayor de Blasio on May 30, 2017.

-Together these bill prohibit businesses from having on call employees, penalize employers for changes to schedules done within 14 days of the date to be worked, prohibit clopenings and more.
+Together these bills prohibit businesses from having on-call employees, penalize employers for changes to schedules done within 14 days of the date to be worked, prohibit clopenings and more.

 Overview of the New Predictive Scheduling Laws